Day Trip to Tossa de Mar from Barcelona: Complete Guide

 This is personally what I did–it’s a very comfortable bus and takes about 1 hour and 20 minutes each way.

-The departing station is Barcelona, Estació d’Autobusos Nord and the arrival station is Tossa de Mar, Estación de Autobuses.
 Make sure to select the one leaving from “Barcelona, Estació d’Autobusos Nord” as there are some buses leaving from Barcelona airport.

-Tickets cost around 13-14€ each way and it’s a direct bus to Tossa de Mar.
+Tickets cost around 13-15€ each way and it’s a direct bus to Tossa de Mar.
 I’d recommend purchasing a round-trip ticket because the return buses fill up quickly.

-Once you arrive to Tossa de Mar, it’s only about a 10 minute walk from the bus station to the beach and town center.
+Once you arrive to Tossa de Mar, it’s only about a 10-minute walk from the bus station to the beach and town center.

 By Train